-The decrease in income tax expense in 2017 was primarily attributable to a decrease in the Company's uncertain tax positions.
-The significant increase in income tax expense in 2016 is related to the reversal of withholding tax payable with respect to the waiver of the accrued interest on the loans granted to our Korean subsidiary by our Dutch subsidiary in 2015.
-The Company's Korean and Dutch subsidiaries agreed that the Company's Dutch subsidiary waived and released a partial amount of unpaid interest of \$174 million on its intercompany loans granted to the Company's Korean subsidiary in order to decrease the cumulative losses of the Company's Korean subsidiary to enhance the subsidiary's credit standing under the local banking rules.
-This transaction created a taxable income for the Company's Korean subsidiary but did not result in a liability because of the utilization of expired loss carryforwards, which is deductible only against gains from cancellation of debt.
+The income tax expense of \$3,744 thousand for 2016 included the impact of the reversal of withholding tax payable with respect to the waiver of the accrued interest on the loans granted to our Korean subsidiary by our Dutch subsidiary in 2015.
+The Company's Korean and Dutch subsidiaries agreed that the Company's Dutch subsidiary waived and released a partial amount of unpaid interest of \$174 million on its intercompany loans granted to the Company's Korean subsidiary in order to decrease the cumulative losses of the Company's Korean subsidiary but did not result in a liability because of the utilization of expired loss carryforwards, which is deductible only against gains from cancellation of debt.
 The loss was not tax deductible for the Company's Dutch subsidiary.
 This transaction also resulted in taxable loss for the Company's Luxemburg subsidiary and this tax benefit was offset by an increase in the change in valuation allowance.
 In connection with the waiver of unpaid interest, the related withholding tax was reversed, resulting in the recognition of income tax benefit of \$17.8 million as of December 31, 2015.